Delaware Corporation Guide

 Here are the steps you need to follow to incorporate in Delaware.

 You can give your Delaware corporation any name that you want.
 However, your business name has to be unique.
-Your business name cannot be similar to any company already registered in Delaware.
+Your business name cannot be identical to any company already registered in Delaware.
+Some words are disregarded for purposes of determining a name conflict, such as “the”, “a”, and a few other words, including the corporate ending.
+A corporation cannot include the words “bank” or “trust” without approval from the Delaware Bank Commissioner.

 The name of your Delaware corporation also needs to include one of the following corporate endings: